 We actively collect artifacts that allow us to tell better stories.
 If you are interested in donating artifacts from your personal collection that may fit the collecting scope of the organization, share your story with us.
 You can upload an image and contact our cultural resources department directly here.

-This May, Historic Columbia will commemorate the 200th anniversary of the construction of the Hampton-Preston Mansion and will unveil much-anticipated improvements to the site, including a reproduction of a dress worn by Mary Boykin Chesnut.
+2018 marks the 200th anniversary of the construction of the Hampton-Preston Mansion.
+In commemoration, HC has unveiled improvements to the site, including a reproduction of a dress worn by Mary Boykin Chesnut.
 Textile historians Kathy Staples and Mackenzie Scholtz joined forces to examine the dress for clues to its history.
 Click the button below to learn more about the process!